 *in the User-agent field is a special value meaning “any robot”.

-Restrict all bot access to your site (All sites on a environment.wpengine.com URL have this
+Restrict all bot access to your site (All sites on a environment.wpengine.com URL have the following

 User-agent: * Disallow: /